clarkgrubb/latex-input/README.md

     run_im ibus

+Then install the input method

+    $ sudo ./ibus-install.sh

 Log out of X Windows and log back in.
 There should be a keyboard symbol in the menu bar.
 Click on the symbol and select `Preferences`.
 Under the `Input Methods` tab, select the `Customize active input methods` checkbox.
 Then in the `Select an input method` drop down, select `Other`.
 Find the latex input method and add it.

+*If you want to install both the* `ibus-latex-table` *input method and the input method provided by this repository, you must give it a name other than* `latex`.  *You can do this by providing a command line argument to* `./ibus-install.sh`.

 <a name="x-howto"/>
 How to Use on X Windows